 Children: not recommended for children or adolescents under 18 years of age.

-Medical advice should be sought if symptoms worsen or persist after 14 days treatment.
+Medical advice should be sought if symptoms worsen or do not improve within 7 days of treatment.

 It is important to shake the bottle gently before each use.

 Each actuation delivers 55 micrograms triamcinolone acetonide from the nasal actuator to the patient (estimated from in vitro testing) after an initial priming of 5 sprays until a fine mist is achieved.
 Nasacort Allergy will remain adequately primed for 2 weeks.
 If the product is unused for more than 2 weeks, then it can be adequately re-primed with one spray.
 The nozzle should be pointed away from you while you are doing this.